E-commerce operations may not sound like the most exciting part of starting an online business – but it is one of the most important.

 Three key areas of your e-commerce operations to optimize

 Part one of this article walks you through three key areas of your e-commerce operations to optimize: order management, order fulfillment and product packaging.
 These areas represent the first half of your operations workflow.
-We’ll cover the second half, including returns, delivery and selling internationally, in an upcoming blog post.
+We’ve tackled the second half of your operations in part two.

 Order management refers to the process of keeping track of the online orders that you receive.

 If you’re just starting out, order management may not be the biggest hurdle you will face, and your e-commerce store platform will help you stay organized.
 Still, putting the following basic principles into practice will help you handle spikes in orders and navigate growth:

 Stay in the know!
 Download our one-pager of e- commerce tips for optimizing your operations.Download